“I wish that all of nature’s magnificence,

 Quite simply, wildlife and nature.
 Photographing birds and animals in the wild gives me a feeling of awe.
 I love moving at my own pace, standing in one spot, listening, being present, and enjoying the beauty and delicacy of the natural world.

-If you would like to see more of my work, select Gallery on the next page.
+If you would like to see more of my work, select GALLERY on the next page.

 I became interested in photography during a 6-month driving trip through Central America.
 Years before, I had been a Peace Corps volunteer in rural Honduras so I felt comfortable speaking Spanish with villagers and photographing them in their daily lives.
 On this trip I carried a small point-and-shoot camera with a zoom.
 Seeing people's faces through a telephoto lens ignited in me something I had not felt before.